-The Kumamoto Study (19) and UK Prospective Diabetes Study (UKPDS) (20,21) confirmed that intensive glycemic control significantly decreased rates of microvascular complications in patients with short-duration type 2 diabetes.
-Long-term follow-up of the UKPDS cohorts showed enduring effects of early glycemic control on most microvascular complications (22).
+The Kumamoto Study (22) and UK Prospective Diabetes Study (UKPDS) (23,24) confirmed that intensive glycemic control significantly decreased rates of microvascular complications in patients with short-duration type 2 diabetes.
+Long-term follow-up of the UKPDS cohorts showed enduring effects of early glycemic control on most microvascular complications (25).

-Therefore, achieving A1C targets of <7% (53 mmol/mol) has been shown to reduce microvascular complications of type 1 and type 2 diabetes when instituted early in the course of disease.
-Epidemiologic analyses of the DCCT (16) and UKPDS (23) demonstrate a curvilinear relationship between A1C and microvascular complications.
+Therefore, achieving A1C targets of <7% (53 mmol/mol) has been shown to reduce microvascular complications of type 1 and type 2 diabetes when instituted early in the course of disease (26).
+Epidemiologic analyses of the DCCT (16) and UKPDS (27) demonstrate a curvilinear relationship between A1C and microvascular complications.
 Such analyses suggest that, on a population level, the greatest number of complications will be averted by taking patients from very poor control to fair/good control.
 These analyses also suggest that further lowering of A1C from 7% to 6% [53 mmol/mol to 42 mmol/mol] is associated with further reduction in the risk of microvascular complications, although the absolute risk reductions become much smaller.
-Given the substantially increased risk of hypoglycemia in type 1 diabetes trials and with polypharmacy in type 2 diabetes, the risks of lower glycemic targets may outweigh the potential benefits on microvascular complications.
+The implication of these findings is that there is no need to deintensify therapy for an individual with an A1C between 6% and 7% and low hypoglycemia risk with a long life expectancy.

+Given the substantially increased risk of hypoglycemia in type 1 diabetes and with polypharmacy in type 2 diabetes, the risks of lower glycemic targets may outweigh the potential benefits on microvascular complications.
 Three landmark trials (Action to Control Cardiovascular Risk in Diabetes [ACCORD], Action in Diabetes and Vascular Disease: Preterax and Diamicron MR Controlled Evaluation [ADVANCE], and Veterans Affairs Diabetes Trial [VADT]) were conducted to test the effects of near normalization of blood glucose on cardiovascular outcomes in individuals with long-standing type 2 diabetes and either known cardiovascular disease (CVD) or high cardiovascular risk.
-These trials showed that lower A1C levels were associated with reduced onset or progression of some microvascular complications (24-26).
+These trials showed that lower A1C levels were associated with reduced onset or progression of some microvascular complications (28-30).

-The concerning mortality findings in the ACCORD trial (27), discussed below, and the relatively intense efforts required to achieve near euglycemia should also be considered when setting glycemic targets for individuals with longstanding diabetes such as those studied in ACCORD, ADVANCE, and VADT.
-Findings from these studies suggest caution is needed in treating diabetes aggressively to near-normal A1C goals in people with long-standing type 2 diabetes with or at significant risk of CVD.
-However, on the basis of physician judgment and patient preferences, select patients, especially those with little comorbidity and long life expectancy, may benefit from adopting more intensive glycemic targets (e.g., A1C target <6.5% [48 mmol/mol]) if they can achieve it safely without hypoglycemia or significant therapeutic burden.
+The concerning mortality findings in the ACCORD trial (31), discussed below, and the relatively intense efforts required to achieve near euglycemia should also be considered when setting glycemic targets for individuals with long-standing diabetes such as those studied in ACCORD, ADVANCE, and VADT.
+Findings from these studies suggest caution is needed in treating diabetes aggressively to nearnormal A1C goals in people with longstanding type 2 diabetes with or at significant risk of CVD.
+However, on the basis of physician judgment and patient preferences, select patients, especially those with little comorbidity and long life expectancy, may benefit from adopting more intensive glycemic targets if they can achieve it safely without hypoglycemia or significant therapeutic burden.